 My favorite way is to give them plenty of smart toys and dog puzzles.
 These toys may be cheap, but provide the essential stimulation and also keeps them busy when you’re busy.

 Here’s a few of my dogs’ favorites.
 I highly recommend the Nina Ottosson Dog Puzzle.
 It comes with three variations, but I went with the Hide n’ Slide because it looks to be the most interactive.

 Hide your Labs favorite treats and they’ll go to work on this puzzle.
 It can take them some time in the beginning, but they’ll get better at it.
 I recommend checking it out at here.

 Another one of my dogs’ favorite smart toys is the StarMark Bob-A-Lot Feeder.
 It’s just a bobble feeder that requires your dog to tilt it in a direction to release treats.
 But it works well with a smart dog!

 The feeder comes with two chambers, so you’re able to put both treats and meals in there.
 It’s also a great toy if your dog eats too fast.
-This will certainly slow them down during meals.
+This will slow them down during meals.

 If you’re interested in this, I highly recommend getting it at here (on Amazon).

 These are just the toys and puzzles that I’ve personally used and can recommend with full confidence.
-You don’t need to choose these, but it’s important that you get your Labrador something.
+You don’t need to choose one of these, but it’s important that you get your Labrador something.

 Are Labradors for Me?

-When selecting the dog breed of your dreams, it’s important to pick a breed based on temperament, fit and personality.
-Many owners make the mistake of picking a breed because “they’re smart.”
+When selecting the dog breed of your dreams, it’s important to pick a breed based on their temperament, personality and lifestyle fit.
+Many new owners make the mistake of picking a breed because “they’re smart.”